Mik0aj/CodilityPlusPlus/README.md

 ### Tests

 Solutions are at least tested for example cases provided by codility lessons.
 These tests are called `ExampleOne`, `ExampleTwo`, etc. Some solutions contain more custom tests.

+## Helping scripts

+The project contains helper script named `AddNewProblem.sh`.
+This script creates new source files in src and test files.
+It also updates test.cpp to include new test suites.